woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/all-in-one-seo-pack/readme.txt

 = Does AIOSEO help with SEO Verification? =

 Yes.
-AIOSEO can help you with website SEO verification with various webmaster tools such as Google Search Console, Bing Webmaster Tools, Yandex, Baidu, Pinterst, and just about every other site verification you need.
+AIOSEO can help you with website SEO verification with various webmaster tools such as Google Search Console, Bing Webmaster Tools, Yandex, Baidu, Pinterest, and just about every other site verification you need.

 = Why is AIOSEO better than other SEO plugins? =